Patient education: Chronic pelvic pain in women (Beyond the Basics)

 Irritable bowel syndrome — Irritable bowel syndrome is a gastrointestinal condition characterized by chronic abdominal pain and altered bowel habits (such as loose stools, more frequent bowel movements with onset of pain, and pain relieved by defecation) in the absence of any specific cause.
-(See "Patient information: Irritable bowel syndrome (Beyond the Basics)".)
+(See "Patient education: Irritable bowel syndrome (Beyond the Basics)".)

 Painful bladder syndrome and interstitial cystitis — Painful bladder syndrome and interstitial cystitis (PBS/IC) are the terms given to bladder pain that is not caused by infection.
 Symptoms usually include the need to urinate frequently (frequency) and a feeling of urgently needing to urinate (urgency).
 Some women with painful bladder syndrome have lower abdominal or pelvic pain in addition to urinary tract symptoms.
 A separate topic review is available that discusses PBS/IC.
-(See "Patient information: Diagnosis of interstitial cystitis/bladder pain syndrome (Beyond the Basics)".)
+(See "Patient education: Diagnosis of interstitial cystitis/bladder pain syndrome (Beyond the Basics)".)

 Diverticulitis — A diverticulum is a sac-like protrusion that sometimes forms in the muscular wall of the colon (or intestine).
 Diverticulitis occurs when diverticula become inflamed.
 This usually causes abdominal pain; nausea and vomiting, constipation, diarrhea, and urinary symptoms can also occur.
 Diverticulitis most often causes acute abdominopelvic pain and is not a common cause of chronic pain.
-(See "Patient information: Diverticular disease (Beyond the Basics)".)
+(See "Patient education: Diverticular disease (Beyond the Basics)".)